DewieDecimal/Predict-Air-Passenger-with-SARIMA/README.md

 #### Time-series analysis
 ![image](https://github.com/DewieDecimal/Predict-Air-Passenger-with-SARIMA/assets/125356334/42d4af59-30ab-4c8e-920e-b1a9fc71dc38)

-A few things that we can draw from the decomposer:
+A few things that I can draw from the decomposer:
-* There is a noticable upward trend
+* There is a noticeable upward trend
 * There is seasonality, which will make SARIMA a better choice than ARIMA
 * The data is unlikely to be stationary
 * Residual plot doesn't show any trend or seasonality, so the decomposer is working fine